Manpreet Singh (soldier)

-Colonel Manpreet Singh KC, SM (born, 1982) was a decorated officer of the Indian Army who was martyred in action during an operation in Anantnag with three other security personnel.
+Colonel Manpreet Singh KC, SM (11 March 1982 - 13 September 2023) was a decorated officer of the Indian Army who was killed in action during an operation in Anantnag with three other security personnel.
 For his bravery in the action, he was conferred India's second highest peacetime gallantry award the Kirti Chakra posthumously.
 He had also been awarded the Sena Medal for gallantry previously.

 Early life

 Singh was born in 1982 in Amritsar, Punjab.
 He was a resident of village Bharonjian located in the Mohali district of Punjab.
 He was the son of Late Naik Lakhmeer Singh and Smt.
 Manjeet Kaur.
 His grandfather Sheetal Singh and uncle Ranjit Singh had also served in the Indian Army.
 He had a brother Sandeep Singh and sister Sandeep Kaur.
 He did his schooling at the Kendriya Vidyalaya in Mullanpur, Punjab.
 He completed his graduation at SD College in Chandigarh, where he pursued a B. Com degree.
 Thereafter he got a degree in Chartered Accountancy.
 He worked as a chartered accountant for a few years.
 Then, he successfully cleared the Combined Defence Services (CDS) examination in 2004 and joined the Army.